nguyenphuminh/catniff/docs/documentation.md

 All autograd-supported tensor arithmetic methods:

 * `add(other: TensorValue | Tensor): Tensor`: Returns `this` added with `other` element-wise.
-If `other` is a `TensorValue`, it will be converted to a `Tensor` with `Tensor.forceTensor(other)`, and this rule will apply for other element-wise ops as well.
+If `other` is a `TensorValue`, it will be converted to a `Tensor` with `this.handleOther(other)`, and this rule will apply for other element-wise ops as well.
 Two tensors of different shapes and sizes will get broadcasted if they are compatible, or else the function will throw an error.
 * `sub(other: TensorValue | Tensor): Tensor`: Returns `this` subtracted by `other` element-wise.
 * `subtract(other: TensorValue | Tensor): Tensor`: Alias for `sub`.
 * `mul(other: TensorValue | Tensor): Tensor`: Returns `this` multiplied with `other` element-wise.